runrig-coop/the-runrig-plan/ecology.md

 platforms, and between regional platforms and individual users.

 ### Main Legal Entities Constituting the Runrig System
-1. A data cooperative, likely incorporated as a non-profit, whose members are users of the global data provider.
+1. A __data cooperative__, likely incorporated as a non-profit, whose members are users of the global data provider.
 They can join through a service platform authorized to provision that storage on the user's behalf, or by directly provisioning space on the data provider themselves.
 The data coop will have legal custody of the data provider's main servers, but may contract the administration and maintenance of those servers to the worker coop (described in #2 below).
 It may also hold the licenses to Runrig's core software modules, trademarks, etc., though that could also be delegated to a conservancy, such as the Software Freedom Conservancy or the Commons Conservancy.
-2. A worker cooperative of engineers, designers and system administrators, responsible for the main data provider and core services, under contract to the data cooperative.
+2. A __worker cooperative__ of engineers, designers and system administrators, responsible for the main data provider and core services, under contract to the data cooperative.
 It is also responsible for maintaining the free libraries, API's and other integrations used by the service platforms,